Two Pakistan Reunions are planned:

 Linlithgow, Scotland

-There are innumerable UK and local attractions besides the Reunion, if you want to make it a longer holiday or are traveling a distance to visit the UK and will stay longer before and after the PK Reunions UK.
+There are many UK and local attractions besides the Reunion, if you want to make it a longer holiday or are traveling a distance to visit the UK and will stay longer before and after reunions.

 The Official Website For UK Tourism | VisitBritain